conda-forge/fastemriwaveforms-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `fastemriwaveforms` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `fastemriwaveforms, fastemriwaveforms-cuda12x` can be installed with `conda`:

 ```
-conda install fastemriwaveforms
+conda install fastemriwaveforms fastemriwaveforms-cuda12x
 ```

 or with `mamba`:

 ```
-mamba install fastemriwaveforms
+mamba install fastemriwaveforms fastemriwaveforms-cuda12x
 ```

 It is possible to list all of the versions of `fastemriwaveforms` available on your platform with `conda`: